 Common Pests and Diseases

-• Slugs and Snails – You can either hand-pick snails and slugs out of your garden or try using snail bait, slug bait, or diatomaceous earth to detract these creatures from your plants.
+• Slugs and Snails – These common garden pests can either hand-pick snails and slugs out of your garden or try using snail bait, slug bait, or diatomaceous earth to detract these creatures from your plants.

 • Clubroot – Clubroot is a disease that affects plants in the Brassicaceae family.
 Above the ground, it results in stunted growth and yellowed, wilting leaves and flowers.
 Below the ground, plant roots swell into club-like shapes.
 Clubroot lives in contaminated soil and is difficult to eradicate.
 If clubroot is present, do not plant members of the Brassicaceae family in the area.
 To avoid introducing clubroot to your garden, closely inspect nursery plants for signs of the pathogen before planting.